 This post is dedicated to the one and only Guy Fieri.
-While I was in Philly, I convinced Chris to go to a Triple D location with me.
-Chris is not a fan of the show, or well Guy Fieri.
-I have been working on slowly wearing him down, but I have a long way to go.
+While I was in Philly, I convinced Chris to go a restaurant Fieri has featured in his Food Network show, Diners, Drive-Ins, and Dives (aka Triple D).
+Chris is not a fan Fieri, so convincing him to go to this restaurant took some work.

 As for our dining experience, I would say overall it was pretty good.
 We started out with a couple cocktails.
 The alcohol prices here shocked us.
 We are not used to seeing drinks so cheap.
-I don’t think there is a place in DC where you can find a $7 regular priced cocktail (at least one that won’t make you feel like death).
-The cocktails were dynamite.
-If you ever have the chance to eat here, try out the cocktail menu.
-You won’t be disappointed.
-I know we surely weren’t.
+I don’t think there is a place in DC where you can find a $7 regular priced cocktail.

 We decided to start the meal with cauliflower wings.
 You can get them with any of their wing sauces, and we chose piri piri.
 I would like to say I didn’t think it was too spicy, but I ended up in tears while eating them.
-I did think it was delicious, just a bit spicy.
+The flavor was lovely even if a tad too spicy for me.

 We also both chose a burger for our dinner.
-Chris got the breakfast burger which had pork roll and an egg.
-He absolutely loved it, and I got a good bite.
-I could see why he enjoyed it.
-I chose the black bean burger.
-It had good reviews online, so I decided to give that a try.
-The flavors were all there, and the sauce was great.
-My only complaint was the texture.
-It was very mushy.
+Chris got the breakfast burger, which had pork roll and an egg, while I ordered the black bean burger.
+The flavors were good, and the sauce was great.
+However, the burger was too mushy.
 They didn’t do a very good job at using something to bind together the black beans into an actual patty.
-I did still eat the whole thing, so it obviously wasn’t awful.

 This was a good dinner accompanied by great drinks.
 It looks like this restaurant is doing well since Guy Fieri visited in 2013.
 I would be open to going back another time, even if it just to enjoy more of those cheap cocktails.